Ladbrokes previews the 2026 French Open

 Venue: Roland Garros, Paris

-Mirra Andreeva (10/1) continues to rise rapidly through the women’s game and, still only 19, already has a strong record in Paris after reaching the semi-finals in 2024 and the quarter-finals last year.
+The winner of that match could well go on to win the tournament, with Andreeva second favourite at odds of 15/8.
+The young Russian continues to rise rapidly through the women’s game and, still only 19, already has a strong record in Paris after reaching the semi-finals in 2024 and the quarter-finals last year.
 The Russian also impressed on clay this spring by reaching the Madrid final, and it feels increasingly inevitable that a first Grand Slam title is not far away.
-Elina Svitolina (14/1) is another dangerous contender after winning in Rome, though the Ukrainian has endured repeated frustration at Roland Garros, reaching five quarter-finals without ever progressing further, and she has never made a Grand Slam final.
+Andreeva has dropped just one set all tournament.

 Outright winner: Bet on who will lift the trophy in Paris.